 The most common species of woodworm found in properties across the UK is the Common Furniture Beetle (Annobium Punctatum).

-Other species which may also be found (East Midlands) are:
+Other common woodworm species which may also be found in buildings are:

 Wood Boring Weevils (Pentarthrum huttoni) - They only attack rotten timber.
 By simply stopping the source of moisture and replacing the rotten wood, the infestation is eradicated.

 Deathwatch Beetle (Xestobium rufuvillosum - usually confines itself to attacking Oak and Elm.
 Deathwatch Beetle infestations can require more extensive treatments than for Common Furniture Beetle infestations.